data2health/InvenioRDM/README.md

 ## Deliverables

-* Version 1 of the repository with key first-round features, NGR updates (in progress and in collaboration), incorporation of metadata best practices (per CD2H), incorporation of attribution work to date, and other features
+* Version 1 of the repository with key first-round features, [next-generation repository (NGR)](http://ngr.coar-repositories.org/) updates (in progress and in collaboration), incorporation of metadata best practices (per CD2H), incorporation of attribution work to date, and other features
 * A local NU instance
 * Cloud-based instance
 * GitHub repo where software can be downloaded, features requested, etc.